Versions

 Before you begin, you must already have a package.json file.
 If you don’t, make sure to run npm init or yarn init to create the file beforehand.

-1. Install the ESLint package in your project:
+1. Install the ESLint packages in your project:

 # Create JavaScript configuration file

-3. Add configuration to the .eslintrc file.
-Refer to the Configure ESLint documentation to learn how to add rules, environments, custom configurations, plugins, and more.
+3. Add configuration to the eslint.config.js file.
+Refer to the Configure ESLint documentation to learn how to add rules, custom configurations, plugins, and more.

 }